rose-collectionservices/digital-archives/02 Processing Tiers/04-tier_2b.md

 15. Check to see if the PDF is in the [collectionName]_[MSS_ID] folder on the hard drive and close the text editor.

 ---
+## Upload to Reading Room Server
+*This step can take place in either Windows or BitCurator/Ubuntu and requires an internet connection for LIBSAFE Go access.*

+Only a digital archivist or trained processing archivist should complete this step, which requires appropriate LIBSAFE Go permissions.

+Note that these instructions describe uploading processed files using the LSG web interface.
+For large or complex collections, uploading through an S3 client is preferred.
+See a digital archivist for help.

+1. Log into LIBSAFE Go, navigate to the Rose Reading Room (RRR) node, and check in to the "Processed Born-Digital Files" container.
+2. Create a folder for the collection, if one does not already exist, following the convention you see used for other collections (MSS/EUA###_TitleStatement).
+3. Open the collection folder you just created, click the upload button, click "add files," browse to the ProcessedFiles folder on the working drive, select all of the files/folders within it, and click "open."
+4. Check the status window periodically to make sure files are uploading successfully.
+5. If ProcessedFiles had any checksum manifests, log files, or other non-public items still present at the time of upload, delete those files from the LSG access copy.

+***NOTE: The archivist who uploads the processed files should take care to exclude any restricted files or other content that should not be available in the reading room but is not required to tag files or assign metadata in the RRR node.
+The digital archivist is responsible for maintaining any metadata needed in this node.
+These instructions, and possibly the order in which we ingest access and preservation copies, will be revised later when LSG updates their metadata functionality.

+---
-## Bag Processed Files
+## Bag Processed Files (required)
-*This step should take place in the BitCurator/Ubuntu environment.
-Please see [Switching from BitCurator to Windows](#switching-to-bitcuratorubuntu-from-windows) for instructions to switch.*</br>
+*This step should take place in the BitCurator/Ubuntu environment.*

-1. In BitCurator, mount the hard drive and navigate to the [MSS_ID]_[title_statement] folder
+1. In BitCurator, mount the hard drive and navigate to the ProcessedFiles folder.
-2. Place copies of any checksum manifests, directory lists, and  other documentation from processing in the folder
-3. Right click inside the folder and select “Open in Terminal”
+3. Right click inside the folder and select “Open in Terminal.”
-4. In the terminal, type `bagger.py –md5 –sha1 –contact-name=[netID] ./[MSS]files`
+4. In the terminal, type `bagger.py –md5 –sha1 –contact-name=[netID] ./[MSS]files`.
-5. Let it run
+5. Let it run.
-6. Once it is done running, in the terminal, type `bagger.py –validate ./[MSS]files`
+6. Once it is done running, in the terminal, type `bagger.py –validate ./[MSS]files`.
 7. A message should appear saying it is valid.
 If not, contact the digital archivist.

 ---
 ## Upload to Preservation Repository
+*This step can take place in either Windows or BitCurator/Ubuntu and requires an internet connection for LIBSAFE Go access.*

-[2026 note: Rewrite this section with instructions for LIBSAFE Go upload instead of Keep.]
+### LIBSAFE Go upload
+1. Log into LIBSAFE Go, navigate to the MSS or EUA node, and create a new container using the default template (or open the container if one for the collection alreayd exists).
+2. Rename the top-level directories with the actual collection identifier (the template will populate the folder structure but with placeholder names).
+3. Locate any checksum manifests, directory lists, and other documentation from processing on the working drive and upload these to the PreservationDescriptionInfo folder.
+(If the originals were not bagged prior to ingest, you may decide to add the reports to the Originals subfolders in LSG instead; if the originals were bagged, however, the reports should be stored in the collection's PDI folder so as not to interfere with future bag validation.)
+4. Upload the bagged version of ProcessedFiles to the ProcessedFiles folder in the LSG container.
+5. Select the bag and use the validate function to ensure it uploaded correctly.
+6. Click through the LSG processing workflow for the container and ensure any remaining steps are complete, including assigning object metadata and creating DO records.
+(See [LIBSAFE Go documentation](https://github.com/rose-collectionservices/digital-archives/blob/master/01%20General%20Topics/03-LIBSAFE_Go_Documentation.md) for details.)

+### Keep upload (legacy—do not use)
 *This step should take place in the Windows environment.
 Please see [Switching from BitCurator to Windows](#switching-to-bitcuratorubuntu-from-windows) for instructions to switch.*</br>
 *Staff: Follow [these instructions](https://github.com/rose-collectionservices/digital-archives/blob/master/Tier%201/Keep_Ingest.md) to upload the bagged file into the Keep.
 Below is the corresponding metadata to enter into the form in the Keep. *</br>
 1. **Abstract:** *TAR file of files brought to Tier 2b processing, MD5 file, and original disk image*